-MATLAB_COMPILER is a directory of MATLAB programs which illustrate the use of the MATLAB compiler, which allows you to create a compiled version of a MATLAB application which can then be run outside the MATLAB environment.
+MATLAB_COMPILER, MATLAB codes which illustrate the use of the MATLAB compiler, which allows you to create a compiled version of a MATLAB application which can then be run outside the MATLAB environment.

 The compiled program can be used on another computer or by another user, who need not have a licensed copy of MATLAB.
 As long as the compiled program can be linked with the Matlab Compiler Runtime (MCR) library, it can be executed.
 Thus, before compiling a user program, one must first make sure that the MCR is available on the target computer where the executable is to be run.

 One unexpected use for the MATLAB compiler is on computer clusters, where a user program will be executed on an arbitrary node.
 This node might not have access to the MATLAB license server, and thus, ordinarily, a MATLAB code could not run there.
 However, it is a relatively simple matter to make the MCR available to any node, and thus a MATLAB code can be compiled on the front end or interactive area of the computer cluster, using a licensed copy of MATLAB; the compiled executable can then be submitted to a batch queue for execution on a remote node with MCR.

 Before the first time you want to use the compiler, you must run a setup command that allows MATLAB to select the options appropriate for the given version of MATLAB and the system where compilation is being carried out.
 To do this, start MATLAB, and issue the command:

 mbuild -setupYou may have to respond to one or two questions before the setup is completed.

 To create the executable, you start up MATLAB, and then type